ropensci/roweb3/content/blog/2022-09-23-launch-champions-program/index.md

 We also know that communities of practice can drive meaningful change.
 We understand the importance of supporting a diverse cohort of community leaders and contributors to all aspects of research software creation as they strive to transform our ecosystem for the better.

-The rOpenSci Champion Program [is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities](/blog/2021/12/20/inclusive-leadership-program/), which means that it needs to be sustainable and open, and built by and for all groups.
+The rOpenSci Champion Program [is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities](/blog/2021/12/20/inclusive-leadership-program/), which means that it needs to be sustainable and open, and built __by and for all groups.__

 That is why this program focuses on __people who belong to groups that are historically and systematically excluded__ from the open software and research software communities and who are interested in contributing to rOpenSci and the broader open source and research software communities.

 ## What is our champions program?

+{{< figure src = "peep3.png" width = "300" alt = "Person holding a butterfly nest." class = "pull-left" >}}

 We have developed a **12-month-long program including cohort-based training, project development, and personal mentorship**.